How to write website content that actually helps people

 Plan your website's content with purpose and context

 Every page on your site exists for a reason.
 If you can’t state that reason, your writing will struggle.
-So before you put virtual pen to paper, get clear on what the page is actually meant to do.
+So before you put virtual pen to paper, make sure you're clear on what the page is meant to do.
 Is it answering a question, helping someone make a decision, or pointing them toward a next step?

 When all pages are treated the same, meaning starts to blur.
 Homepages have different assignments from about pages.
 And a resource meant to explain is necessarily distinct from a page meant to support decision-making.
 Lumping them all together often leads to vague language and missed expectations.

 This is where research (keyword, user, competitors, etc.) comes in, because it provides perspective.
-Noticing how people talk about their needs, how they search, and what similar businesses already say helps you understand the landscape for your content.
-None of this replaces discernment, but it will keep you from writing in a vacuum.
+Noticing how people talk about their needs, how they search, and what similar businesses already say helps you understand the surroundings in which your content will exist.
+None of this replaces discernment, of course, but it will keep you from writing in a vacuum.

 Guide, don’t push, your readers